a-bentofreire/beamtoix/docs/pages/library/story.md

 This method requires that:

 1. Is on teleporting mode `isTeleporting === true`
-2. The render server agent. `abeamer render ...`
+2. The render server agent. `beamtoix render ...`

 Use this method instead of `getStoryToTeleport`.